ys7yoo/PyBasic/README.md

   sudo port select --set python3 python36
   ```

-Also, you can keep it updated using the following commands.
+Also, you can keep MacPort updated using the following commands.
 ```bash
 sudo port -v selfupdate
 sudo port upgrade outdated